 Bio- Jamila T. Davis

-Jamila T. Davis, born and raised in Jamaica Queens, New York, is a motivational speaker, prison reform activist, film producer and the author of several books geared to empower the young and the old.
+Jamila T. Davis, born and raised in Jamaica Queens, New York, is a motivational speaker, community activist, film producer and the author of several books geared to empower the young and the old.
 She is also a co-founder of WomenOverIncarcerated.org, an advocacy group created to shed light on the lengthy sentences of non-violent, female federal offenders and to rally for sentencing reform.

 From behind bars, Davis embarked on an intense journey of inner healing and restoration.
 Documenting her findings, she developed the “Voices of Consequences Enrichment Series,” a three book, self-help curriculum designed to empower incarcerated women to heal, recognize their potential and recapture their dreams.
 This series has helped to transform the lives of female offenders across the world.

-After encountering the injustices women face behind bars, Jamila T. Davis produced “The High Price I Had To Pay” Book Series, creating a platform for female non-violent offenders, serving decade plus sentences, to tell their stories.
+After encountering the injustices women face behind bars, Jamila T. Davis produced “The High Price I Had to Pay” Book Series, creating a platform for female non-violent offenders, serving decade plus sentences, to tell their stories.
 The success of the series led to the formation of WomenOverIncarcerated.org.

-While incarcerated, Davis received numerous college degrees, including her Associates in Psychology, Bachelors in Christian Education and Masters in African American Ministry.
+Additionally, while incarcerated Davis received numerous college degrees, including her Associates in Psychology, Bachelors in Christian Education and Masters in African American Ministry.
 She is currently enrolled in a PHD program.